sheny2/Cloud_Detection/README.md

 ## Data Splitting

 Considering the non-independent nature of the image pixels, users should be careful when splitting the data for training and testing purposes.
-There are two non-trivial ways of data splitting used in this project.
+There are two non-trivial ways of data splitting that we recommend in this project.

 A. Horizontal Cut
 The first method cuts each image horizontally in order to ensure that every resulting block has a reasonable portion of clouds and clear surfaces.
 Basically, each image is cut into five blocks by evenly dividing Y coordinates, and three of them would be used as training data, the rest two blocks are used as validation and testing respectively.